UWCS/rs118/src/raytracer.md

 ### Task 6.3: Progress Bars

-Taking 100 samples of each pixels is probably making your renderer start to chug again.
-If it's really taking too long, try dropping the number of samples, but we can add a progress bar as a nice little touch to help us see how long its got left.
+Taking 100 samples for each pixel is probably making your renderer start to chug again.
+If it's really taking too long, try dropping the number of samples, but we can add a progress bar as a nice little touch to help us see how long it's got left.
 We're going to use another crate: [`indicatif`](https://crates.io/crates/indicatif/0.16.2) (0.16 is required for the below styling to work, 0.17 changes the syntax).

 Indicatif works by binding a progress bar to iterators, and then shows a progress bar in the console as the iterator progresses.
 Have a read over the docs and examples to get an example of how it works.